greg-raven/Impeachment-Chronicles/_posts/2017-02-28-the-elephant-in-the-room.md

 **In "Time Perspective Therapy" Terms**

-Through our observations, we can see Trump as embodying an unconstrained present hedonist---living only in the present moment and saying whatever it takes to pump up his ego and assuage his inherent low self-esteem, without thought of past reality or potentially devastating future consequences.
+Through our observations, we can see Trump as embodying an unconstrained present hedonist --- living only in the present moment and saying whatever it takes to pump up his ego and assuage his inherent low self-esteem, without thought of past reality or potentially devastating future consequences.
 He is the poster boy for a time perspective that is totally unbalanced.
 Unfortunately, given his personality type, there is little hope of reversal or any meaningful improvement.

 **Our Future**